mmayeras/mmayeras.github.io/content/posts/openshift/nmstate.md

 $ oc get nnce <nnce_name> -o jsonpath='{.status.conditions[?(@.type=="Failing")].message}'
 ```

-Here is an examplemessage example when using an unreachable nameserver :
+Here is an example message when using an unreachable nameserver :

 ```
 error reconciling NodeNetworkConfigurationPolicy at desired state apply: ,